BlendVision/Android-Player-Samples/README.md

    This will include all `.jar` and `.aar` files that are in the `libs` directory into your project.

-## Add the dependencies for to your app-level Gradle file
+## Add the dependencies to your app-level Gradle file
 ```groovy

     //coroutines